jentery/engl230v3/index.md

 Each response will be assessed based on a rubric provided in the prompt itself, and you will submit all four responses via Brightspace.
 (Please do not submit them via email or in print.)

-This all means there are no research papers, presentations, or discussion forums in this course.
+This means there are no research papers, presentations, or discussion forums in this course.
 There are no exams, either.

 As for scheduling, you will know 50% of your final mark by Tuesday, October 25th and 75% by Tuesday, November 15th.
 Optional revisions to one response will be due by Friday, December 2nd, and your final response to a prompt will be due by Tuesday, December 13th (during the exam period).